 Q) Is the new OP3 backward compatible with OP2?

-A: No. OP2 pages will not be editable with the OP3 page builder.
+A: OP2 pages will not be editable with the new lightning builder.
 The reason is because OP3 is created on a faster and more flexible framework compared to OP2.

-The components that make up the pages are new, that means incorporating backwards compatibility would risk slowing down new pages as the developers need to bring in all the previous elements plus the bloat that comes with some of those.
+The components that make up the pages are new, that means incorporating backwards compatibility would risk slowing down the new pages as the developers need to bring in all the previous OP2 elements plus the bloat of old code that comes with it.

 Q) Will OP3 work with OptimizeMember (or my current membership plugin)?